Skip to Main Content Skip to Site Map Skip to Accessibility Statement

 Prescribing Notes

-• Quinine should only be used when nocturnal leg cramps regularly disrupt sleep.
+• Quinine is very toxic in overdosage and accidental fatalities have occurred.
 Trials show patients experience only one less episode per week taking quinine compared with placebo and that cramp duration is not significantly affected.
+It is not recommended for treating idiopathic leg cramps due to poor benefit-to-risk ratio.
+See MHRA.

-• Healthcare professionals are advised to only consider quinine:
+• Prescribers are advised to only consider quinine:

 • when cramps are very painful or frequent